TestFX/TestFX/README.md

 </dependency>
 ```
 After that, you might want to check out the [documentation][7].

+### Motivation
+The motivation for creating TestFX was that the existing library for testing JavaFX, [Jemmy][1], was
+too verbose and unwieldy.
+We wanted more behavior driven tests with easy-to-read code that our tester could follow and modify on her own.
+Today, TestFX is used in all of the about 50 automated GUI tests in LoadUI.

+[Comparison with Jemmy][4]

+If TestFX does not suit your needs, you should have a look at Jemmy or [MarvinFX][6].

 ### Credits
 TestFX was initially created by @dainnilsson as a part of [LoadUI][2] in 2012.
 Today, it is being extended